 The current COVID-19 situation has led us to the decision that #OSF2020NL will not take place on 27 August 2020.
 We are currently in the process of rescheduling the Open Science Festival to February 11th, 2021.
 Please note that when we are closer to February 11th , we will have to assess where we will have to adapt the original programme in order to stay in line with official safety guidelines.
 We will keep you updated.
+Registration will open somewhere in the fall depending on the situation then.

 Moreover, in order to keep in touch with all interested in Open Science developments in the Netherlands, we will additionally organise five online sessions in the months leading up to the Festival.